 It’s the little things that count with this app.
 Features such as the “safety spend” are what make this app so great.
 You can set up an amount of money that you can safely spend on a weekly ad daily basis.
 As you spend money the counter goes down, showing the remaining at the top of your screen – this way you always know exactly how much more you are allowed to spend and can budget the coming days accordingly.

 This neat budgeting tool, is easy to use with a thoughtful design.
 The Wally app has the useful ‘smart scan’ feature, which allows you to scans receipts in order to upload data onto the app.
 Alternatively you can manually add expenditures, putting each purchase into categories including personal, family, home, ect.
+Get quick loans today from Jacaranda Finance.

 Clearly, this app is slightly more basic and requires a bit more attention as you need to enter each spend yourself as it doesn’t sync with your bank accounts automatically.
 Although it is a very good option if you don’t want to connect your bank accounts to the app.

 Goodbudget, or formally known as Easy Envelope Budget Aid, is a money management app that uses the good old-fashioned envelope budgeting system.
 This simple technique allows you to assign a particular amount of money to particular causes, for example $300 to groceries or $140 to transport.
+If you are on Centrelink income, get a loan for Centerlink from Jacaranda Finance.

 A particularly good feature of this app is its ability to be shared with those you share finances with.
 It is ideal for couples that want to be able to stay on the same page.
 Just download the app to both phones and you both have your budget with you.